datastax/starlight-for-rabbitmq/README.md

 ### Clustering

-Multiple gateways can be launched at the same time for scalability and high availability needs.
+Multiple Starlight for RabbitMQ proxies can be launched at the same time for scalability and high availability needs.
-The gateways are stateless and can be started and stopped at will.
+The proxies are stateless and can be started and stopped at will.
-They share their configuration in Zookeeper so you can create/delete/bind/unbind exchanges and queues on any gateway, and the configuration will be synchronized on the other gateways.
+They share their configuration in Zookeeper so you can create/delete/bind/unbind exchanges and queues on any proxy, and the configuration will be synchronized on the other proxies.
-Publishing messages can be done on any gateway.
+Publishing messages can be done on any proxy.
 On the receiving side, messages will be dispatched evenly to all connected AMQP consumers since the Pulsar subscriptions are shared ones.

 ### Multi-tenancy

-Pulsar RabbitMQ offers support for multi-tenancy by mapping an AMQP `Virtual host` to a Pulsar `tenant` and `namespace`.
+Starlight for RabbitMQ offers support for multi-tenancy by mapping an AMQP `Virtual host` to a Pulsar `tenant` and `namespace`.
 The mapping is done as follows:
 * AMQP vhost `/` is mapped to Pulsar namespace `public/default`
 * AMQP vhost `/<tenant>` or `<tenant>` is mapped to Pulsar namespace `public/<tenant>`